Part 8 (Twin Peaks): Reception

 "Part 8" received critical acclaim.
-On Rotten Tomatoes, the episode received a 100% rating with an average score of 8.67 out of 10 based on 23 reviews.
+On Rotten Tomatoes, the episode received a 100% rating based on 29 reviews.
 The critical consensus reads, "'Part 8' adds yet another masterful chapter to Twin Peaks return—and arguably one of the finest hours of creator David Lynch's incredible career."
 Writing for IndieWire, Liz Shannon Miller gave the episode a "B", expressing disappointment at the "disturbingly retro" special effects in the opening sequence and calling the Trinity Nuclear Test sequence "beautiful nonsense", while calling the scenes with Señorita Dido and the Fireman "captivating".
 She called the episode "truly polarizing" and "one that challenges viewers to appreciate its beauty, even if we don't understand it.
 Wherever you land on it, there's one thing that can't be argued: You've never seen this before on television."

 The New York Times Noel Murray gave the episode a positive review, drawing favorable comparisons to the end sequence of Stanley Kubrick's 2001: A Space Odyssey and Jonathan Glazer's Under the Skin, calling the episode "phenomenal".
 In his recap for Entertainment Weekly, Jeff Jensen called Part 8 "a mesmerizing rush of pure-cut WTF."

 In her positive review of the episode, The A.V.
 Clubs Emily L. Stephens gave the episode an "A", writing that she might not have been as impressed with it as a discrete experimental film but "both as a piece of Twin Peaks backstory and as an episode of television, 'The Return, Part 8' is as unexpected, as shocking, as thrilling as anything I've ever seen."
 In a roundtable discussion on the website, Ignatiy Vishnevetsky described the episode as "one of the most artistically daring episodes in the history of American television."
 Matt Zoller Seitz of Vulture declared "Part 8" as the best television episode of 2017, calling it "the single most impressive episode of television drama I've seen in...
 20 years".